Sustainability reporting: Criticism

-Despite its purpose of having a positive impact on society, sustainability reporting is the subject of various criticisms.
+Despite its purpose of having a positive impact on society, sustainability reporting is subject to various criticisms.

 First, while companies can refer to the reporting framework that best fits their industry and organization, this freedom implies a lack of standardization that hinders the effectiveness of the sustainability reporting concept.
 In fact, the multiplication of reporting frameworks makes published information more difficult to interpret in the markets, taking sustainability reporting away from its main objective of transparency and comparison between firms’ performance.

 One solution to this issue of comparability of non-financial information is proposed by the European Commission through the creation of European standards built by EFRAG, in the context of the new CSRD.
 According to the EU, by putting forward a unique standard, this will reduce the costs of disclosure for companies and improve the way investors and stakeholders compare and use the information disclosed.

 Another point of criticism concerns the reasons why companies embark on this process.
-Indeed, as public opinion increasingly values these initiatives, companies tend to perceive CSR more as a competitive advantage putting aside ethical reasons.
+Indeed, as public opinion increasingly values these initiatives, companies tend to perceive CSR more as a competitive advantage, putting aside ethical reasons.
 Some opportunistic companies can therefore contribute to discrediting the effort by prioritizing their own interests over transparency objectives.
 Other firms may go even further by manipulating their sustainability reports in order to present a more attractive corporate image, either by hiding negative information or by over-disclosing positive information regarding environmental data, which may distort reality.
 Such behaviour can be associated with the practice known as greenwashing.